Digital SAT Test

 In March 2016, the SAT change was a better and more relevant version of the earlier massive vocabulary.
 Rolling out in 2023 abroad, the new Digital SAT is going to give the SAT a fresh guise.

 The Digital SAT is a standardized test used by most colleges and universities to make admissions decisions.
-The Digital SAT is a multiple-choice, Computer Adaptive Test administered by the College Board.
+The Digital SAT is a multiple-choice, computer-adaptive test administered by the College Board.
 The Digital SAT Suite uses Multistage Adaptive Testing (MST), meaning the Digital SAT Suite fairly and accurately measures the same things with a shorter, more highly secure test while preserving test reliability.

-Why Digital SAT is important?
+Why is the Digital SAT important?

 1. Most four-year colleges require you to submit an admission test scores as part of your application.